Abla-Beatrice/The-Weather-Girls/README.md

 ## Deployment

-- The dashbaord is hosted via GitHub Pages and is deployed from the master branch - this is to allow the deployed dashboard to automatically update with any new commits that are made to the master branch.
+- The dashboard is hosted via GitHub Pages and is deployed from the master branch - this is to allow the deployed dashboard to automatically update with any new commits that are made to the master branch.

     - To deploy the dashboard to GitHub Pages, first clicked the settings tab on the GitHub repository for the site.
     - From here, scrolled to the GitHub Pages section of the setting tab and changed the Source from 'none' to 'master branch'.
-    - This deployed the dashboard to GitHub Pages and provided me with a link to the hosted page, which then copied and pasted into the decription of the repository.
+    - This deployed the dashboard to GitHub Pages and provided me with a link to the hosted page, which then copied and pasted into the description of the repository.

 - To run this application locally:
     - Click the green 'clone or download' button in the [GitHub repository for the project](https://github.com/Abla-Beatrice/The-Weather-Girls).